DSC-Capstone/2024-25/lessons/09/index.md

 In Quarter 2, you will work on **everything** in groups.
 This makes it important that your group is able to work well together; you only have 10 weeks to execute your project, which is not very long.
 To encourage your groups to work as productively as possible, we're going to:
 1. Require that all groups meet weekly _outside_ of discussion section.
-1. Require that all groups maintain a running meeting notes Google Doc that their mentor, TA, and Suraj all have access to; this will allow us to maintain a paper trail of who is doing (and saying) what.
+1. Require that all groups maintain a running meeting notes Google Doc that their mentor, TA, and your instructor all have access to; this will allow us to maintain a paper trail of who is doing (and saying) what.
 This document is also where each group will answer their weekly participation questions (which, as you guessed it, will also be answered in groups).

 We'll talk more about the specifics how Quarter 2 will work at the start of the quarter.
 For now, this lesson will cover a few principles to follow, particularly in the context of developing software, so that you make the most of your meetings with your group and maximize your chances of successfully executing your Quarter 2 Project Proposal.